Perfect 1 Day Blue Mountains Itinerary (Local’s Guide)

 Important: Sustainable Tourism in the Blue Mountains

-The Blue Mountains is an incredible place to visit.
-But it is important to be conscious of sustainability when traveling here.
+The Blue Mountains are an incredible place to visit.
+It is important to be conscious of sustainability when traveling here.

-The mountain’s beauty and biodiversity is under threat due to an influx of tourists every year.
+The mountain’s beauty and biodiversity are under threat due to an influx of tourists every year.
 Over 4.4 million people visit the park annually, and many are all but careful about preserving it.

 Make sure to read up on the tips provided by the local community on how to protect their beautiful home.